Link copied to clipboard!

 Being a news magazine with a prominent online publication, Newsweek reaches tens of millions of people each month from its website.
 To get a better picture of Newsweek’s bias let’s take a look at a recent Newsweek article entitled “With Hungary and Turkey Banned, U.S. Hosts Divided Democracy Summit”.

-According to Biasly’s breakdown of this article, the bias is rated as Center at 8%.
-Similarly, the policy leaning is rated at 4%, making it Center as well.
+According to Biasly’s breakdown of this article, the bias is rated as Center.
+Similarly, the policy leaning is rated Center as well.
 Its portrayal of politicians was recorded as 16% negative with two negative statements and one positive statement toward Joe Biden.
 These sentiments make the article’s score lean a bit conservative, although not by much as the general tone of the article remains moderate.
 The article includes a few sentiments which are considered liberal and a few which are considered conservative, balancing out the bias in the article overall.

 From the title of the article alone, you probably wouldn’t have an immediate reaction favoring one side or the other as the title does not use any kind of language to suggest either a liberal or conservative bias.